 I wanted to find something that gave us flexibility and more options at Project Brilliant.

-Given that the current benefits solution wasn’t financially sustainable for the company or its employees, it was time to look for a better way.
-It was actually one of their employees that brought the idea of reimbursing employees for health insurance to the table.
-An employee with a big family found the small group options particularly burdensome.
-He had mentioned that a friend of his had marketplace insurance and wondered if the company would consider a reimbursement model for him if he opted out of the group plan.
+With the current benefits proving unsustainable for everyone involved, Kristen knew they had to find a better way.
+The spark actually came from one of her own employees—a father with a large family who found the group plan particularly burdensome.
+He mentioned a friend who used marketplace insurance and asked if the company would consider reimbursing him if he opted out of the group plan.

 One of my last questions before we signed up was What am I not asking?
 What am I missing?
 Now I’ve realized it's really that easy.